dtczhl/dtc-raspberry-bare-metal/README.md

 ## Note

+* Format SD card to FAT

+* Copy bootcode.bin and start.elf to SD card (you can find them under external_resources folder)

+* Cross-compiler can be found under external_resources/arm-gcc/.
+Add PATH to gcc-arm-*/bin

+* If everything is correct, simply type `make` in the main source folder will generate kernel7.img.
+Copy this image to SD card.

+* `make clean` as needed

-I referred to several materials and online codes when I was doing this project.
+* I referred to several materials and online codes when I was doing this project.
 I could miss references and credits for these sources.